codingispink/Predict-House-Values-/README.md

 knnMetrics
 ```
 ### 4. Predict House Values through Regression Tree
+Unlike the other method, it is unnecessary to normalize data for regression tree and regression line.
+Therefore, we will train the regression tree with the non-standardized data set.
 **Train the regression tree using the non standardized data**
 ```{r }
 rtree <- train(median_house_value~., train_set, method ='rpart')